designstem/projects/colorblindness/index.md

 ## Read first!

-~Before you will dive into the workshop, in order to improve your learning experience, we recommend the following:~
+Before you are going dive into the workshop, in order to improve your learning experience, we recommend the following:

 <br>